 But before the first cut…

-Ask your tree expert if he or she is certified.
+When you hire an arborist, ask your tree expert if he or she is certified.
 Ideally, you want someone who’s a member of the American Society of Consulting Arborists, the International Society of Arboriculture, the Tree Care Industry Association, or your state or local arborists’ association.
 Avoid hiring someone who knocks on your door unless you can verify their qualifications.
 The best arborists are booked well in advance, not going door-to-door looking for work.